Tajikistan: Education

-Despite its poverty, Tajikistan has a high rate of literacy due to the old Soviet system of free education, with an estimated 99.8% of the population having the ability to read and write.
+An estimated 99.8% of the population of Tajikistan have the ability to read and write.

-Public education in Tajikistan consists of 11 years of primary and secondary education but the government planned to implement a 12-year system in 2016.
-There is a relatively large number of tertiary education institutions including Khujand State University which has 76 departments in 15 faculties, Tajikistan State University of Law, Business, & Politics, Khorugh State University, Agricultural University of Tajikistan, Tajik National University, and several other institutions.
-Most, but not all, universities were established during the Soviet Era.
-As of 2008 tertiary education enrollment was 17%, significantly below the sub-regional average of 37%, although higher than any other low-income country after Syria.
-Many Tajiks left the education system due to low demand in the labour market for people with extensive educational training or professional skills.
+Public education in Tajikistan consists of 11 years of primary and secondary education and the government planned to implement a 12-year system in 2016.
+There are a number of tertiary education institutions including Khujand State University, which has 76 departments in 15 faculties, Tajikistan State University of Law, Business, & Politics, Khorugh State University, Agricultural University of Tajikistan, Tajik National University, and other institutions.
+Universities were established during the Soviet Era.
+As of 2008 tertiary education enrollment was 17%, below the sub-regional average of 37%, while higher than any other low-income country after Syria.
+Tajiks left the education system due to "low" demand in the labour market for people with "extensive" educational training or professional skills.

-Public spending on education was relatively constant between 2005–2012 and fluctuated from 3.5% to 4.1% of GDP significantly below the OECD average of 6%.
+Public spending on education was relatively constant between 2005–2012 and fluctuated from 3.5% to 4.1% of GDP below the OECD average of 6%.
 The United Nations reported that the level of spending was "severely inadequate to meet the requirements of the country's high-needs education system."

-According to a UNICEF-supported survey, about 25 percent of girls in Tajikistan fail to complete compulsory primary education because of poverty and gender bias, although literacy is generally high in Tajikistan.
-Estimates of out of school children range from 4.6% to 19.4% with the vast majority being girls.
+According to a UNICEF-supported survey, about 25% of girls in Tajikistan fail to complete compulsory primary education because of poverty and gender bias, while literacy is "generally high" in Tajikistan.
+Estimates of out of school children range from 4.6% to 19.4% with the majority being girls.

 In September 2017, the University of Central Asia launched its second campus in Khorog, Tajikistan, offering majors in Earth & Environmental Sciences and Economics.
-Tajikistan was ranked 103rd in the Global Innovation Index in 2021, down from 100th in 2019.
+Tajikistan was ranked 108th in the Global Innovation Index in 2025.

-Science on the territory of Tajikistan achieved great success already in the Middle Ages, but the current scientific organizations were created in the Soviet period.
-During the period of independence, the scientific sphere experienced a severe crisis: the annual number of patent applications for inventions decreased in 1994-2011 from 193 to 5.
-A significant contribution to science is made by universities, where in 2011 6707 researchers worked, of which 2450 had academic degrees.
+Science in the territory of Tajikistan achieved "success" in the Middle Ages, and scientific organisations were created in the Soviet period.
+During the period of independence, the scientific sphere has experienced a "crisis": the annual number of patent applications for inventions decreased in 1994–2011 from 193 to 5.
+A contribution to science is made by universities, where in 2011 6707 researchers worked, of which 2450 had academic degrees.

-For the contribution of Tajik scientists to the development of world astrophysics, one of the minor planets of the solar system was named in honor of Tajikistan.